codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="30%"
   %}

+For more information, see [Template types in Core concepts](https://argoproj.github.io/argo-workflows/workflow-concepts/#template-types).

+Resource-type steps have labels within the step to differentiate them from workflow steps.

+{% include image.html
+  lightbox="true"
+  file="/images/workflows/argo-events-in-wrkflow.png"
+  url="/images/workflows/argo-events-in-wrkflow.png"
+  alt="Argo Event steps in workflow" caption="Argo Event steps in workflow" max-width="30%"
+  %}

 ### Additional information for steps
-Get detailed information for a step, select the step.
+To get detailed information for a step, select the step.

 The tabs displayed differ according to the step type: